 While introducing your puppy and kitten early in their lives is a great start to helping them get used to one another, the way you introduce them is important too!

-When first introducing your kitten and puppy to one another, make sure they can see one another, but each have their own personal space too.
+When first introducing your kitten and puppy to one another, make sure they can see one another, but each has its own space too.
 Setting them up in connected rooms with a baby gate between them can be an excellent start.

 When introducing your two pets this way, you should expect some excitement.
 Don't be surprised or worried if your kitten hisses and spits at your dog, they are just asserting their boundaries to a new, and maybe scary, creature.
 The goal from these first few introductions is positive reactions, or even just apathy.
 If your puppy and kitten are happy to do their own thing while in eyesight of one another, that's a great sign that they will be able to safely and comfortably live together.